Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{Tactile Encoders Evaluation}

-To select the tactile encoder for our main experiments, we evaluate several pretrained models on binary classification tasks, drawn from T3 [72] and Sparsh [26] benchmarks, that isolate tactile signatures relevant to insertion.
+To select the tactile encoder for our main experiments, we evaluate several pretrained models on binary classification tasks drawn from T3 \cite{zhao2024transferable} and Sparsh \cite{higuera2024sparsh} benchmarks that isolate tactile signatures relevant to insertion.
 We assess the learned representations on binary classification tasks by training an MLP classifier on the tactile embeddings.
 These tasks were selected because they isolate tactile signatures characteristic of the contact-rich phases in insertion tasks.
 Tasks one and two, \textit{Rotation-High} and \textit{Rotation-Low}, evaluate the model's ability to detect whether the peg held by the gripper is rotated relative to its initial position, thereby capturing sensitivity to changes in contact geometry.
-Task three, \textit{Contact}, assesses whether the model can distinguish between contact and non-contact states on the peg, testing the encoder's ability to capture force and deformation-related features. \Cref{tab:pretrained_tactile_comparison} compares the state-of-the-art encoders across these three classification tasks.
+Task three, \textit{Contact}, assesses whether the model can distinguish between contact and non-contact states on the peg, testing the encoder's ability to capture force and deformation-related features.
+To further test the pretrained models' force-encoding capacity, we evaluate their performance on the continuous force regression task from the Sparsh TacBench benchmark \cite{higuera2024sparsh}. \Cref{tab:pretrained_tactile_comparison} compares the state-of-the-art encoders across these four tasks.
 Based on the higher performance observed in these evaluations, we adopt Sparsh-DINO as the visuotactile backbone for all subsequent experiments.